|Teepee Gas Stations & Restaurants (page 2)|

 Grand Coulee, WA

-The Teepee Drive-In features a rooftop teepee.
-An opening in the back reveals some wires indicating that this fiberglass structure might be or might have been lit at night. [map]
+The Teepee Drive-In featured a rooftop teepee.
+An opening in the back revealed some wires indicating that this fiberglass structure might have been lit at night.
+By 2023, the teepee was gone but the drive-in was still operating.
+The bulb arrow had been restored and there was a new text panel. [map]

 |Powers Pancake (formerly Twin T-Ps) [gone]